heypoom/algo-practice/README.md

 These took me **minimum of 30 minutes up to maximum of 1 hour**, and I can't figure out how to solve or approach the problem.

-- Best Time to Buy and Sell Stock III: I knew this must use DP with 2-dimensional array, but can't figure out how.
+- Best Time to Buy and Sell Stock III: I knew this must use DP with 2-dimensional array, but can't figure out how. -> `Try doing this one (https://leetcode.com/problems/best-time-to-buy-and-sell-stock-ii/) in O(N) first`

-- Task Scheduler: Can't figure out a way to solve this.
+- Task Scheduler: Can't figure out a way to solve this. -> `Please read the solution`

 - 416. Partition Equal Subset Sum: I tried using quick sum + iterate and pick a pivot, but did not work if there is more than 1 element in subarray.
-I know this is dynamic programming for sure, but did not know how to approach it.
+I know this is dynamic programming for sure, but did not know how to approach it. -> `Is there any subset that sums to sum(all)/2 ?`

-- 317. Shortest Distance from All Buildings: I know this is definitely a graph problem, but don't know how to approach it.
+- 317. Shortest Distance from All Buildings: I know this is definitely a graph problem, but don't know how to approach it. -> `Do BFS from each of the buildings.`

 ## Attempting